doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

   Normal  Started    3m22s  kubelet            Started container
 ```

+### ImagePullPolicy=Always

+`--image-pull-policy=Always` insists Containerd to pull from the registry rather than use the image stored locally on the worker.

-If we create another pod, this time with `--image-pull-policy=Always`, what happens?
+If we create another pod, this time with `--image-pull-policy=Always`, we can expect it to pull from our registry mirror again.

+But is there any difference?

 ```sh
 ❯ kubectl run nginx2 \